The current members of the SCDCC, listed by Board of Supervisors district:

 - Elizabeth “Lise” Talbott

 Lise (sounds like Liz) is a resident of Waterford, and a lifetime resident of the Central Valley.
 She cut her political teeth as a teenage volunteer for Bill Clinton in 1992.
-She is Chair of the progressive activist group Stanislaus Resistance, and Secretary of the Democratic Women’s Club of Stanislaus County.
+She is Chair of the progressive activist group Stanislaus Resistance.
+She is a member of the Planning Commission and Community Development Committee in the wonderful city of Waterford.
 She has worked as a health education expert since 1993, and is an advocate for health and social justice issues.
 She serves as a representative to the Stanislaus County Community System of Care to help those experiencing homelessness.
 She is also married to her very own (retired) Union Thug, and is mom to the best kids in the world, Max and Ben.
 In her spare time, she is President of the Hickman School PTSA, makes irreverent buttons, builds puppets, and designs custom Halloween costumes.

 - Enrique Torres